philcryer/beet-down/README.md

 # beet-down
-A wrapper to help beets organize your music collection
+An opinionated wrapper to help beets organize your music collection